Maseru Travel Information

-English is the official language, but Sesotho, Xhosa and Zulu are widely spoken.
+Sesotho and English are the official languages, but Xhosa and Zulu are widely spoken.

-Lesotho's high altitude and crisp mountain air does not present many health problems for travellers, although its high elevation leaves the possibility of altitude sickness for recently arrived visitors.
+Lesotho's high altitude and crisp mountain air does not present many health problems for travellers, although its high elevation does make altitude sickness a possibility for recently arrived visitors.
 A yellow fever certificate is required from travellers coming from an infected area.
 HIV/AIDS is prevalent.
 Water should not be drunk unless it is boiled or filtered.
 There is a lack of good medical facilities, and medical attention is often sought in neighbouring South Africa.
 Visitors should carry a personal supply of medicine as supplies are limited.
 Lesotho's Flying Doctor service provides emergency medical services to remote parts of the country.
 Medical insurance is essential and should include emergency air evacuation coverage, especially if planning to spend time in remote mountainous regions.

-All service staff, including tour guides and game rangers, are customarily tipped between 10 and 15%, which they rely on to boost their low wages.
+All service staff, including tour guides and game rangers, are customarily tipped between 10 and 15 percent, which they rely on to boost their low wages.